Archive Data

 Step 2c: Repeat the procedure to tag all relevant folders and files to be archived.

-Step 4 (Delete the data from source): Once the data is validated on the two Object Archive platforms, the original data on the respective source(s) will be deleted.
+Step 7 (Delete the data from the staging area): Once the data is validated on the two Object Archive platforms, the original data in the staging area will be deleted.

 Archiving data is a very tedious process.
 A lot of factors like directory/file sizes, number of files in a single directory, etc. play a critical role in determining how efficiently data can be archived.
 Here are some best practices to facilitate an efficient archive process: